mfdoomer/Python-projects/README.md

 # Python-projects
-This repository contains list of small python mini projects
+This repository contains list of small python mini programms